Rabbi Kenneth BranderThe David Mitzner Dean of Yeshiva University's Center for the Jewish Future

 Rabbi Schacter is presently competing a new Hebrew edition of the autobiography of Rabbi Jacob Emden, an 18th-century Jewish figure.

-Assistant Director of Service Learning and
+Director of Service Learning and

 Aliza Abrams is the Assistant Director of Service Learning and Experiential Education at the Center for the Jewish Future, where she is responsible for creating and facilitating national and international educational and volunteer programs.
 Aliza is a graduate from Yeshiva University's Stern College and Wurzweiler School of Social Work.
 In her work at Yeshiva University, Aliza has helped build the Jewish service learning program which enables hundreds of YU students to spend their summer and winter breaks volunteering around the world.
 As part of her work, she has led groups of students to Israel, Australia, Ukraine, Germany, Haiti, the United Kingdom and all across the United States.
 Aliza recruits and trains over 500 students who travel to teach in 80 communities in North America each year for Simchat Torah and Shavuot as part of the Aaron and Blanche Schreiber Torah Tours program.

 As the Director of Operations for the CJF, Yoni Cohen oversees the logistical and operational components of the myriad of programs that the CJF runs annually.
 With a degree in accounting and business administration, Yoni was the Executive Director of Bnos Malka Academy of Queens for eight years and the Executive Director of the Sephardic Congregation of Kew Garden Hills for three years.
 He, his wife Tzivia, and four children currently reside in Queens, NY.